ibois-epfl/sp4e-andrea-petras/README.md

 `output_filename` : the single output with modified data for veloctiy

 * Generated results can be found in the directory: `homework/starting_point/dumps`.

+---
+### Exercice 7: Optimization
+We did not menage to terminate the part 7 for the optimization in time.
+The optimization code is present but not working.